Hong Kong police clash with protesters in tense standoff

-The clashes came a day after police shot a protester at close range and a man was doused with petrol and set on fire in some of the worst violence in the Chinese-ruled city in decades and an escalation of a series of pro-democracy demonstrations now in its 24th week.
+The clashes came a day aftera man was doused with petrol and set on fire and police shot a protester at close range in some of the worst violence in the Chinese-ruled city in decades and an escalation of the series of demonstrations now in their 24th week.

 Tear gas was fired at City University in Kowloon Tong and at Chinese University, where protesters threw petrol bombs and bricks in a tense standoff with police.